ara-framework/website/docs/quick-start.md

 sidebar_label: Quick Start
 ---

 Ara is a framework to easily develop and integrate Micro-frontends using [Airbnb's Hypernova](https://github.com/airbnb/hypernova).
-We use to call **Nova** to each Hypernova service.
+We call **Nova** to each Hypernova service.

 ## Installing Ara CLI